hiekata-lab/Python_Computer_Simulation/slide_SSM.md

 - What type of model do you build in your research?
 - Can you pick up one research project of yours to classify into abstract model, middle-range model, or facsimile model?
 - How would you build the other types of model with the same research theme?
+  - An example↓
   1. Abstract model: Environmental action by penalty and reward
   2. Middle-range model: Analysis on GHG emission mitigation in international maritime transport focusing on the relationship between carbon levy (炭素課金) and freight rate (運賃)
   3. Facsimile model: Evaluation of the environment regulations for net-zero GHG emissions by 2050 in international maritime transport
+- If you consider your research projects do not model social systems, explain the reasons refering to the difinitions of society on slide #3.

 ---